10 min read · Last updated 5 May 2026

 Stripe Tax bills 0.5% of taxable transactions, capped at $0.50 per transaction.
 For a SaaS at $2M ARR with 30% taxable revenue (the rest is reverse-charged B2B or untaxed US states), that's roughly $3,000 per year in Stripe Tax fees, or $250 per month.
 Linear with revenue.

 Stripe Tax is materially cheaper at the calculation layer.
 It is not cheaper once you add the cost of the registration and filing work it does not do.
 For SaaS companies whose accountant already handles the filings, Stripe Tax plus the accountant is competitive on cost.
-For SaaS companies who want the registration and filing folded into the same product, DeterminedAI ends up cost-neutral or cheaper because the pricing is flat rather than transaction-linked.
+For SaaS companies who want the registration and filing folded into the same product, the Compliance subscription is the cleaner path because filings are bundled rather than billed separately.

 7. The "use both" pattern